HameesNisar/CCNP_Advanced_Routing_Lab-RIPv1v2-Redistribution-Summarization-Auth/README.md

 The main objectives of this lab were to:

 - Implement **RIP version 1 and RIP version 2** across multiple routers.
-- Configure **route redistribution** between RIP v1 and RIP v2 domains to ensure interoperability.
+- Configure **compatibility** between RIP v1 and RIP v2 domains to ensure interoperability.
 - Apply **route summarization** on loopback interfaces to minimize routing table entries and improve efficiency.
 - Use **authentication (MD5)** between RIP neighbors to enhance routing security.
 - Utilize **passive interfaces** to restrict routing updates from non-routing interfaces while maintaining reachability.